pantheon-systems/documentation/source/content/wp-config-php.md

 *(More information can be found in our [PHP 7.1 & IonCube Decoder Now Available for All Sites on Pantheon](https://pantheon.io/blog/php-71-ioncube-decoder-now-available-all-sites-pantheon) blog post.)*

-### Can I increase the memory limit of my Wordpress site?
+### Can I increase the memory limit of my WordPress site?

-By default, Wordpress installations have a core PHP memory limit of 40MB for single sites and 64MB for site networks.
+By default, WordPress installations have a core PHP memory limit of 40MB for single sites and 64MB for site networks.
 You can [increase this limit](https://wordpress.org/support/article/editing-wp-config-php/#increasing-memory-allocated-to-php) up to the limit of memory allocated for your [site plan](/site-plans-faq#plan-resources).

 Example for Elite sites: